eftomi/SheetDefinedFunctionsInExcel/README.md

 ### Module use

-The module "Projectile" is prepared.
-Let's try it out.
+The module "Projectile" is prepared - let's try it out!
 Create new worksheet and prepare the cells with input values like this:

 ![Projectile model](/images/projectile4.png)

+We can call our module with ModuleUse() function like this:

+`=ModuleUse("Projectile", "Distance", "Initial speed", A2, "Initial angle", B2, "Initial altitude", C2, "Time", D2)`